 Once you get past the consultation phase, there’s more good news when it comes to money.
 Most firms (including the Cochran Firm in Philadelphia) will carry out personal injury litigation on a no-win/no-fee basis.

-If you suffer harm due to someone else’s negligence, you shouldn’t have to shoulder these massive bills by yourself.
+If you suffer harm due to someone else’s negligence, you shouldn’t have to shoulder these massive bills alone.
 A personal injury lawsuit may be the only way for you to get the compensation you need.

 Sadly, for many accident victims, the financial troubles don’t finish with medical bills.
 If your accident-related injuries prevent you from going back to work, you could be left without an income.